physici/ElmerSalomeModule/README.md

 ##Requirements:
 * Salome 7.8
 * Elmer 8.2 with ElmerGui installed
-* ElMER_HOME registered as system variable
+* ELMER_HOME registered as system variable

 ##Installation:
 * create a plugin directory in the root path of SALOME or somewhere convenient.